pentimento.life

 Sanctuary Belize

-I started looking into Belize and one of the first places I found was Sanctuary Belize.
-A brand new 14,000-acre development in Stann Creek.
-I called the and booked my 4 day 3-night tour.
-I was so excited I even got on not one but two planes by myself.
-Claustrophobia replaced by sheer excited of the jungle and tropics and new adventures.
+I started looking into Belize in 2010, and one of the first places I found was Sanctuary Belize.
+A brand new 14,000-acre development in Stann Creek, Belize about 35 miles north of Placencia.
+I booked my 4-day 3-night tour and I was so excited I even got on not one but two planes.
+Claustrophobia replaced by sheer excited of the jungle and tropics and new a new jungle life.

 I Bought a Lot!